Marillion: Brave, Afraid of Sunlight and split with EMI Records (1993–1995)

-On 2 August 1995, Marillion began their Afraid of Sunlight tour in USA at the Bayou in Washington DC.
-They returned to the UK and Europe and ended the tour in Krakow, Poland on 21 November 1995.
+On 2 August 1995, Marillion began their Afraid of Sunlight tour in USA at the Bayou in Washington D.C.
+They returned to the UK and Europe before ending the tour in Krakow, Poland on 21 November 1995.

 This Strange Engine, Radiation and marillion.com (1996–1999)

 The band's independent status was confirmed with signing a deal to the UK-based Castle.
-The first album to be released through Castle was the live double CD Made Again.
+The first album to be released through Castle was the band's third live album (the first with Hogarth) Made Again.
 Not only did it release Marillion from its obligations with EMI (as the fifth album in a five-album deal), as well as paying off the debts without creating new ones, it marked a certain symmetry with the first seven years of the band.
 Mark Kelly noted: "Our first four studio albums were followed by a double live album that signalled the end of a chapter.
 Now, after another four studio albums, followed by a live album, we move from EMI."
 Featuring Brave in its entirety, Made Again was released 25 March 1996 as the final EMI-era Marillion release in the UK, with Castle handling the release in mainland Europe and the US.
 The release was followed by a brief tour with four dates in Europe at the end of April.

 In the months prior, Rothery, Hogarth and Mosley used the break from Marillion to record separate solo projects.
 Mosley's project, IRIS, with French guitarist Sylvian Gouvernaire and Trewavas, released Crossing the Desert, on 22 April 1996.
 Rothery's project with the female singer Hannah Stobart, drummer Paul Craddick (from Enchant) and Trewavas, called The Wishing Tree, released their album Carnival of Souls in September 1996.
-Hogarth released his solo album Ice Cream Genius in February 1997.This Strange Engine was the following Marillion album released in April 1997 in the UK, and in October in the US, with limited promotion from their new label Castle.
+Hogarth released his solo album Ice Cream Genius in February 1997.

+This Strange Engine was the following Marillion album released in April 1997 in the UK, and in October in the US, with limited promotion from their new label Castle.
 Marillion could not afford to make tour stops in the United States.
 Their dedicated US fan base decided to solve the problem by raising some $60,000 themselves online to give to the band to come to the US.
 The band's loyal fanbase (combined with the Internet) would eventually become vital to their existence.
 Following the completion of the extensive 1997 tour (including Marillion's one-thousandth gig, on 27 October at the Amsterdam Paradiso), the band returned to their own studio, The Racket Club, in November.
+During 1997 to 1999, EMI issued 2-CD remastered editions of Marillion's first eight studio albums (from Script for a Jester's Tear to Afraid of Sunlight), each with a second CD of non-album tracks and other archival recordings.